Dine Like a Local: Savor Hometown Staunton’s Favorite Flavors

 Dine Somewhere with Some Local History

 Lifelong Stauntonians swear by the old classics.
 Wright’s Dairy Rite has been flashing it’s neon sign since the 1950s and serving up Americana in the form of burgers, onion rings, and soft-serve delights.
 You can even stay in your car and cruise up to the old-fashioned drive-through terminal and have staff bring your food to your window.
-Likewise, the barbeque and slow-churned ice cream served at Kline’s will bring back memories of a thousand post-little-league treats.
+Likewise, the barbecue and slow-churned ice cream served at Kline’s will bring back memories of a thousand post-little-league treats.

 Double Down on Breakfast